Edit

 Use the toggleBlockSelection action to transform the existing selection into a block selection.

-Any selection created or modified by the keyboard also displays selection markers to indicate which end of the selection is actively being moved.
+Any selection you create or modify by using the keyboard also displays selection markers to indicate which end of the selection is actively being moved.
 You can use the switchSelectionEndpoint action to begin moving the other end of the selection.

-Once you have a selection present, you have a few options.
+Once you have a selection, you have a few options.
 You can use the ESC key to clear the selection.
 Alternatively, most key input clears the selection and passes the key event directly to the underlying shell.
-If you actually want to use the selected text, you can use the copy action to copy it to your clipboard.
+If you want to use the selected text, you can use the copy action to copy it to your clipboard.

 Copying selected text

-As mentioned above, selected text can be copied with a right-click or the copy action.
-However, there are a number of settings regarding copying text that you can customize:
+As mentioned earlier, you can copy selected text with a right-click or the copy action.
+However, you can customize several settings for copying text:

 • Copying formatted text

-• You can use the copyFormatting global setting to also copy the formatting of the selected text itself to the clipboard.
-This allows you to copy the terminal's font information such as foreground color, background color, and font.
+• Use the copyFormatting global setting to also copy the formatting of the selected text itself to the clipboard.
+This setting lets you copy the terminal's font information, such as foreground color, background color, and font.

-• If you want to limit copying the formatting to certain key bindings (or commands), you can modify the copyFormatting parameter on a copy action.
+• If you want to limit copying the formatting to certain key bindings or commands, modify the copyFormatting parameter on a copy action.

 • Copying without dismissing text selection